Fortinet Firewall Live!

 Features of Routed Protocols

-● Uses IP addressing or similar addressing schemes to uniquely identify devices.
+● Uses IP or similar addressing schemes to uniquely identify devices.

 ● Encapsulates data and sends it across the network.